Clocksin, W. F and C. S. Mellish (1981) Programming in Prolog. SpringerVerlag. Ch. 9.

 Church, K. W. (1983) Phrase Structure Parsing: A Method for Taking Advantage of Allophonic Constraints.
 Ph.
 D. thesis, M. I. T. Distributed by IULC, and also published by Kluwer.

 Dirksen, A. (1993) Phrase Structure Phonology.
-In Ellison and Scobbie, eds.
-(Reference below.)
+In Ellison, T. M. and J. M. Scobbie, eds.
+(1993) Computational Phonology.
+Edinburgh Working Papers in Cognitive Science 8.

 Coleman, J. (1993) English word-stress in Unification-based Grammar.
 In Ellison and Scobbie, eds.